 Subject to Inspection

 While you may be cleared with a lender, the property you choose may give them pause.
 For example, we had recently started the mortgage process with Chris* and Sheila*.
-The planner they were working with had already received a pre-approval from a lender when we found out that the property they were buying had an above-ground oil tank.
+Our team of mortgage specialists had already received a pre-approval for the file from a lender when we found out that the property they were buying had an above-ground oil tank.
 Luckily, that particular lender will consider an oil tank as long as it's been inspected and certified in good working order; not all lenders would make that consideration.
 Chris and Sheila's realtor was able to provide us with an up-to-date certification and the deal was completed on schedule.

 You will probably also want to make sure that the parts of the house you can't see are in good condition before you move in.
 A serious defect such as mold or foundation damage could prevent you from actually living in your new home.
 Additionally, if the problems are severe enough they could impact your home insurance – a requirement in order for you to obtain a mortgage.